Last updated 24/11/17 by Amanda Greenslade

 Issues with Amazon Kindle App that we have observed and some of which we already know how to resolve include:

 —Italics not working when checked on an Apple device

 —Issues with table padding

-—Four pages being displayed instead of 1 or a two-page-spread
+—Four pages being displayed instead of a one or two-page spread

 —Unreadable fixed layout Amazon ebooks